Flexible SERS Sensors for SARS-CoV-2 Detection on Facemasks

 Results:

 The results showed that SARS-CoV-2 spike proteins on a quartz fiber substrate with gold nanoparticles could be reliably detected with Raman spectroscopy.
+Our technology allowed for the reliable detection of protein concentration as low as 1:200.
 The low noise signal of Nikalyte’s SERS substrates enabled the detection of the virus at very low concentrations, which is crucial for early-stage screening.
 While the sensor demonstrated reliable detection, further optimization is required to increase sensitivity for full virus detection.

 Key Findings: